microsoft/autogen/python/docs/src/core-concepts/agent.md

 There are two forms of communication in AGNext:

-- **Direct communication**: An agent sends a message to another agent.
+- **Direct communication**: An agent sends a direct message to another agent.
-- **Broadcast communication**: An agent publishes a message to all agents.
+- **Broadcast communication**: An agent publishes a message to all agents in the same namespace.

 ### Message Handling